nirtamir2/talks/2025-06-26/src/slides.md

 [click]
 TypeScript even infers the structure for us, so we can easily pattern match or check which case we’re in.
 And the nice part is, it makes the function’s possible errors explicit in the type system.
-But — and it’s a big but — it’s verbose.
+But it has a lot of repetitive code.
 -->

 ---